yetanalytics/lrsql/doc/aws.md

 Configuring a domain or subdomain will allow you to access the SQL LRS at that URL.
 If you have (or can acquire) the domain through AWS Route53, these templates provide automated DNS updates that will route the domain to the LRS upon deployment or update.
 If you already have the domain you will be using through another registrar, you will need to update a DNS record in your own registrar at the end of deployment in order to use the domain.

+Note that if you do not use Route53 DNS you MUST provide one or more allowed CORS origins with the CORSAllowedOrigins LRS template parameter (see Step 4 below).

 #### TLS Certificate

 In these templates the Load Balancer expects to provide access to the LRS via HTTPS/443.
 You will need to either acquire a free Amazon Certificate Manager cert (highly recommended) or import your own cert from another CA into ACM for use in the deployment.